 Our curriculum is neither an end in itself—a collection of subjects for students to speed through as fast as they can—nor is it about letter grades.
 Rather, it's a framework in which students explore ideas, grapple with challenges, and, through experience, construct an understanding of themselves and the world.
 Emphasis is placed on enrichment designed to broaden conceptual understanding, rather than acceleration.
 Inquiry-based learning permeates the educational program.
 Teachers start with the supposition that questions are often as important as answers, and believe the process of peeling away layers to find meaning, rather than supplying facts to be memorized, stimulates both the intellect and the imagination.
 Students are encouraged to seek answers for their own by using multiple paths and asking class-generated questions.
 While emphasis and courses vary according to grade level, all students study a rich core of subjects, including reading and writing, math, science, art, music, technology, and foreign languages.

-SCDS students represent 43 different zip codes around Seattle.
-44% of our students self-identify as students of color, including African American, Latinx, Pacific Islander, Asian American, African, Multiracial American, Middle Eastern American, and Native American.
-13% of students receive financial aid for tuition and extracurricular or co-curricular activities, including trips, Winterim, athletics, and after-school activities.
+Fifty-five percent of our students self-identify as students of color, and fourteen percent of our students receive financial aid.
 Our program also serves students with many different learning profiles, strengths, and areas of growth.
+In addition, SCDS students come from 46 different ZIP codes in the greater Seattle area.

 The school shall not discriminate on the basis of race, religion, color, creed, gender, gender identity, sexual orientation, national or ethnic origin, disability or other legally protected status in the administration of its hiring policies, employment practices, educational policies, admissions policies, financial aid and loan programs or athletic, extra-curricular or other school administered programs.